 The temple of Changu Narayan is one of the oldest temples in Nepal.
 Situated in the small village of Changu in Bhaktapur district, Changu Narayan was built by a Lichhavi King during the 4th century.
 The temple, dedicated to Lord Vishnu, houses several ancient statues and stone inscriptions.

-Complimentary Breakfast & Dinner
+Complimentary Breakfast & Dinner included.

 Airport picks up & drops by tourist vehicle.